BenNarum/Latent_Activation/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit issues, fork the repository and create pull requests.
+Feel free to submit issues, fork the repository, and create pull requests.

 ## License